-If you are in the market for an organic natural substance that is both a superfood and an excellent health product, look no further — Apple Cider Vinegar just may be the ticket.
+If you are in the market for an organic natural substance that is both a superfood and an excellent health product, look no further — Apple Cider Vinegar (ACV) is just the ticket.
 This versatile and cost-effective “wonder drug,” as some have called it, has a myriad of beneficial applications and health benefits.

 It also has a long history of use, dating back thousands of years.
 For Hippocrates, The Father of Medicine (400 B.C.), Apple Cider Vinegar was a mainstay of his medical practice.
 In fact, legend has it that he used only two main substances to treat his patients: honey and Apple Cider Vinegar.
 In more recent times, Apple Cider Vinegar has been a popular home remedy for both doctoring and as a nutritional powerhouse for use in foods and beverages.

-Not All Apple Cider Vinegars Are Created Equal
+Not All Apple Cider Vinegar Is Created Equal

-Before we get into the specifics of how to use this amazing natural substance, let me clarify that there is a huge difference between most Apple Cider Vinegars available in the grocery stores and the “real thing.”
-True, raw, natural Apple Cider Vinegar should be a brownish liquid containing a gelatin-like substance that appears as little cobwebs floating in the vinegar.
+Before we get into the specifics of how to use this amazing natural substance, let me clarify that there is a huge difference between most Apple Cider Vinegar available in the grocery stores and the “real thing.”
+True, raw, natural Apple Cider Vinegar is a brownish liquid containing a gelatin-like substance that appears as little cobwebs floating in the vinegar.
 This is known as “the mother of vinegar,” and is a natural by-product of the fermenting process that is the heart of all the many nutritional and medicinal benefits.
-Choose an Apple Cider Vinegar that is made from whole, organic apples and is not filtered, distilled, or pasteurized.
+Choose an Apple Cider Vinegar made from whole, organic apples and is not filtered, distilled, or pasteurized.
 Apple Cider Vinegar is actually fermented twice, once to form hard cider and then again to become vinegar.
-Most commercially available vinegars are clear because they have been distilled, filtered, and otherwise manipulated to improve their appearance.
+Most commercially available vinegar is clear because of distillation, filtration, and other manipulations to improve their appearance.
 However, by doing this almost all of the benefits of true Apple Cider Vinegar are lost.

 How Can Apple Cider Vinegar Be Used?